 (a) assume full availability of installed transmission and generation assets, unless reasonably reliable information is known to the system operator that indicates otherwise; and

-(aa) assume generation assets are not subject to constraints on the availability of thermal fuel, including delivery constraints, unless reasonably reliable information is known to the system operator that indicates otherwise.
+(aa) assume generation assets are not subject to constraints on the availability of thermal fuel, including delivery constraints, unless reasonably reliable information about physical constraints is known to the system operator that indicates otherwise.
 In making an assessment of reasonably reliable information the system operator will follow its thermal fuel validation methodology; and

 (ab) use a medium demand forecast; and

-(ac) in relation to reallocation of gas fuel from industrial users, only assume:

-i Type 1 response(s) up to 620TJ per month of gas or 85GWh per month of electricity per response; and

-ii Type 2 response(s) above 110TJ per month of gas or 15GWh per month of electricity per response; and
+(ac) revoked

 (ad) in relation to electricity demand response, including the impact of distributed energy resources, use the system operator’s experience and judgement to assess the amount of demand response.
 The assessment may include formal demand response contracts, historical observation, and information the system operator is aware of, but also includes modelling, forecast future demand response and any other demand response likely in the system operator’s judgement; and

 (b) assume short-term market behaviour that seeks to minimise use of hydro storage; and